-To measure what kinds of invention have been done in India and China, we aggregate all China- and India-based U.S. patents that are owned by a firm entity into the widely used technology categories created by Hall, Jaffe, & Trajtenberg (2001).
+To measure what kinds of invention have been done in India and China, we aggregate all China- and India-based US patents that are owned by a firm entity into the widely used technology categories created by Hall, Jaffe, and Trajtenberg (2001).
 We will refer to their taxonomy as the HJT categories.
-The results presented in Figure 5 show that, with regard to India-based patents, Computers & Communications is the leading field.
-India has been well-known for its software industry, so one question worth asking is: to what extent have software patents contribute to India's U.S. patent surge?
-Among all India-based U.S. patent grants before 2007, about 10% are software patents.
-A large proportion of China-based patents taken out in the U.S. are in two HJT categories: Computers & Communications and Electrical & Electronic.
-During the same period, the share of China-based software patents is about 5%.
-It can also be seen in Figure 5 that co-invention plays an important role across all categories in both countries.
+The results presented in figure 5.5 show that, with regard to India-based patents, computers and communications is the leading field.
+India has been well-known for its software industry, so one question worth asking is: To what extent have software patents contributed to India's US patent surge?
+Among all India-based US patent grants before 2007, about 10 percent are software patents.
+A large proportion of China-based patents taken out in the United States are in two HJT categories: computers and communications and electrical and electronic.
+During the same period, the share of China-based software patents is about 5 percent.
+It can also be seen in figure 5.5 that coinvention plays an important role across all categories in both countries.